 Fall Summit in Washington, DC

-Nadija, her Dad and Blair Anderson of Crystal Falls plan to attend the American Coalition for Ukraine Fall Summit Sept.
+UPDATE: Nadija, her Dad and Blair Anderson of Crystal Falls attended the American Coalition for Ukraine Fall Summit Sept.
 22 through Sept.
 25 in Washington, DC.
-They hope to influence legislators in supporting Ukraine.
+Nadija will report on this trip at the gathering for Ukrainian Defenders' Day Oct.
+1 in the Cultural Center.

 "We are asking for public support now more than ever," Nadija told Keweenaw Now.
 "The Ukrainian community deserves to know that we support them just as much and even more after these 930 days.
 We mourn their losses like the sweet family who lost 3 girls and a beloved mother wife last week.
 Each person on earth deserves to live free and to know that others are sending them Hope!"